-The table below summarises the impact of increases/(decreases) in the interest rate on the borrowings on profit or loss.
+The table below summarises the impact of increases/(decreases) in the interest rate on the borrowings on profit or loss and the impact on equity.

 The analysis is based on the assumption that the interest rate increased/decreased by 1% with all other variables held constant.